lloyd99901/DynmapWebDraw/README.md

    - Download the contents of this GitHub project.
    - Copy and paste the **contents** of the Stage 1 JavaScript file into the developer console.
    - Press `Enter` to execute the command.
+   - Please keep the developer console open, as this will notify you if there are errors.

 5. **✏️ Draw Your Area**:
-   - Once the script is loaded, you'll see a confirmation message: "DynmapWebDrawer | ✅ Loaded script."
+   - Once the script is loaded, you'll see a confirmation message: "DynmapWebDraw | ✅ Loaded script."
    - Click on the Dynmap again to focus it, hover over the first corner of your desired area with your mouse cursor and press the `X` key to save that coordinate.
 You should hear a short beep, indicating it has saved that coordinate.
 Press F1 for help.
    - Repeat this for each corner of your desired area.